-Dr. Torjman Thomas grew up in northern California, in a synagogue community deeply embedded in mainstream American life.
-His mother and father forged a unique mix of Moroccan cultural mores and deeply-rooted American values, fostering a household rich in diversity and cultural exploration.
-Dr. Torjman Thomas relocated to Boston, and then New York City, where he continues to live with his wife and two children in the cosmopolitan hotbed of Brooklyn.
-Dr. Torjman Thomas teaches at several campuses of the City University of New York (Hunter College, John Jay College, and Brooklyn College).
-He lectures on a range of topics, including Muslim-Jewish relations in music, philosophy, and poetics; American popular music, jazz history, jazz improvisation, theory, and composition; and diaspora studies and cultural studies.
-Dr. Torjman Thomas is also the Director of Curriculum and Institutional Programming at the Brooklyn Music School.
-Dr. Torjman Thomas is a frequent guest speaker at cultural institutions, universities, and in ecumenical spaces.
-For synagogue communities he comes as a musical scholar-in-residence, conducting Shabbaton programming as a chazzan and facilitator of Jewish song traditions, including Sephardi-Mizrahi piyyutim traditions, Chasidic niggunim, and Klezmer music, and by giving talks on any number of topics related to Sephardi-Mizrahi cultural life.
-Programming Options During Synagogue Services • Leading Services (Shabbat, High Holy Day) Melodies from various Jewish musical traditions - Ashkenazi and Sephardic - are infused throughout the davening, evoking a sense of the wider Jewish world. • Youth Services Youth services offer a great environment for group exploration, and an opportunity to connect with the next generation.
-Samuel emphasizes collaborative learning of different types of Jewish songs (wordless niggunim, Ladino songs, Shabbat songs). • Dvar Torah A short speech bringing together biblical and contemporary themes, infused with historical and cultural context.
-After Services: Discussions and Lectures • "The Sephardic Table" Many mealtime songs come from the great poets of Medieval Spain.
+Dr. Torjman Thomas is a multi-instrumentalist (saxophone, oud, nay), vocalist (Hebrew, Arabic, Spanish), and founder and artistic director of the New York Andalus Ensemble and the critically-acclaimed Sephardic-jazz ensemble ASEFA.
+His artistic work centers on performing musics of North Africa, the Middle East, and Global Jazz.
+He is a frequent guest speaker, hazzan, and facilitator in ecumenical spaces, cultural institutions, and music and spiritual retreats worldwide.

+Programming Options

+During Synagogue Services

+• Leading Services (Shabbat, High Holy Day)

+Melodies from various Jewish musical traditions - Ashkenazi and Sephardic - are infused throughout the davening, evoking a sense of the wider Jewish world.

+Youth Services

+Youth services offer a great environment for group exploration, and an opportunity to connect with the next generation.
+Samuel emphasizes collaborative learning of different types of Jewish songs (wordless niggunim, Ladino songs, Shabbat songs).

+• Dvar Torah

+A short speech bringing together biblical and contemporary themes, infused with historical and cultural context.

+After Services: Discussions and Lectures

+• "The Sephardic Table"

+Many mealtime songs come from the great poets of Medieval Spain.
 This workshop explores the Hebrew text of a few select favorites, contextualizing the poet and the poetry, while also learning to perform popular Sephardic melodies.
-Everyone wants to sing a song at the Shabbat table! • "Jews of Islam: The Geonim" As Islam spread in the seventh and eighth centuries, across the Mediterranean World and to the East, Jewish life came under enormous transition.
-Based upon established norms in Talmudic discourse, the Geonim of Baghdad were catalysts in the development of a Sephardi rabbinic tradition in embrace with Islam. • "Golden Age Hebrew Poets and Poetics" Through the piyyut or highly-crafted Hebrew poem, Sephardic Golden Age poets such as Dunash ben Labrat, Shlomo ibn Gabirol, and Yehuda Halevy were cultivating a distinctive Arab Jewish identity and reflecting Andalusian philosophical traditions. • "Music and Torah" Through an in-depth exploration of music references in Kabbalah, Midrash, Tanakh, and from various individual rabbinic voices in Jewish history, we can better understand the sonic spiritual side of Judaism.
+Everyone wants to sing a song at the Shabbat table!

+• "Jews of Islam: The Geonim"

+As Islam spread in the seventh and eighth centuries, across the Mediterranean World and to the East, Jewish life came under enormous transition.
+Based upon established norms in Talmudic discourse, the Geonim of Baghdad were catalysts in the development of a Sephardi rabbinic tradition in embrace with Islam.

+• "Golden Age Hebrew Poets and Poetics"

+Through the piyyut or highly-crafted Hebrew poem, Sephardic Golden Age poets such as Dunash ben Labrat, Shlomo ibn Gabirol, and Yehuda Halevy were cultivating a distinctive Arab Jewish identity and reflecting Andalusian philosophical traditions.

+"Music and Torah"

+Through an in-depth exploration of music references in Kabbalah, Midrash, Tanakh, and various individual rabbinic voices in Jewish history, we can better understand the sonic spiritual side of Judaism.
 Learn why almost 10% of the population of Ancient Israel was employed as professional musicians.
-In fact, more musicians were employed by the State than Kohanim (priests)! www.SamuelTorjmanThomas.com
+In fact, more musicians were employed by the State than Kohanim (priests)!

+www.SamuelTorjmanThomas.com

 Workshops and Performances

 • "Performing Piyyutim"

 This acoustic performance workshop features Samuel on oud, nay, and vocals, combining an introduction on the instrument and vocal styles with the performance of several pieces from different Sephardi communities.

-• "Niggunim: Praying Melody"
+"Niggunim: Praying Melody"

 This program explores the Hasidic tradition of wordless melodies.
 With a foundation in Lurianic Kabbalah, Hasidism sought to bring mysticism to